Pharma Nord: Research and manufacturing

 Pharma Nord's products, both medical drugs and dietary supplements, are manufactured in accordance with the current Good Manufacturing Practice (GMP) and Hazard Analysis and Critical Control Points (HACCP) guidelines.
 The production of medical drugs is regulated by GMP, and dietary supplements are regulated by HACCP.
-Pharma Nord applies the strictest rules from either regulation in all aspects of production.
+Pharma Nord applies the strictest rules from either regulation to all aspects of production.

 Pharma Nord's selenium dietary supplement SelenoPrecise is currently used in the Prevention of Cancer by Intervention with Selenium (PRECISE) study, a population study involving 40,000 test participants from Denmark, Sweden and England.

 Pharma Nord's coenzyme Q10 preparation is the official reference product for the International Coenzyme Q10 Association (ICQA).
-Pharma Nord actively supports scientific research into the health benefits of coenzyme Q10, primarily in relation to cardiology.
-Q-Symbio, a large multinational study investigating coenzyme Q10's potential as an adjuvant for treating chronic heart failure was published in the Journal of the American College of Cardiology, HEART FAILURE.
+Pharma Nord actively supports scientific research on the health benefits of coenzyme Q10, primarily in relation to cardiology.
+Q-Symbio, a large multinational study investigating coenzyme Q10's potential as supplement in the treatment of chronic heart failure was published in the Journal of the American College of Cardiology, HEART FAILURE.
 The Q-Symbio study randomised 420 patients with severe heart failure (New York Heart Association (NYHA) Class III or IV) to CoQ10 (ubiquinone) or placebo and followed each patient for a period of two years.
 In the group that received three 100 mg capsules of coenzyme Q10 daily there were 43% fewer heart-related deaths compared with the placebo group.
 Also, there was a significant reduction in the need for hospitalization among patients in the Q10 group.
 The product used in the Q-Symbio study was Pharma Nord's 100 mg Q10 in soft-gel capsules (Myoqinon).
 The preparation is based on ubiquinone, the form of CoQ10 that has been used in scientific research for over 50 years.
 Unlike ubiquinol (the reduced form of CoQ10), ubiquinone is the oxidized form of CoQ10 and must go through several steps by the body to convert it into the active ubiquinol.